Sung-Huan/ANNOgesic/docs/source/test_case.rst

 We do this because the target genome we want to run is already in NCBI.
 Therefore, we can skip ``get_target_fasta`` and ``annotation_transfer``.
 Adding ``-t`` will store all files which are downloaded to ``ANNOgesic/output/target``.
 Now, our fasta and annotation files are fit with wiggle files.
-We can other subcommands now.
+We can run other subcommands now.

 For analyzing gene expression, we can run ``expression analysis``.
 Based on this subcommand, you can know which CDS expresses in which library or discover housekeeping gene.